cleitonsouza01/trade/docs/index.md

 **trade** is a framework for the development of financial applications.
 It operates on the concept of *subjects* and *occurrences*.
-A *subject* represents anything that can be traded, while an *occurrence* represents anything that affects one or more subjects, like a stock exchange operation or a stock split.
+A *subject* represents anything that can be traded, while an *occurrence* represents anything that affects one or more subjects, like a stock market operation or a stock split.

 It was developed to work with any kind of *subject* and *occurrence* related to the financial market, and also to work under specific rules of different markets